-The experimental results of replacing the 8 ``master key filters'' in the ConvNeXt v2 Tiny deep network by idealized discrete scale-space filters obtained in this way show that almost as good results are obtained by using the idealized discrete scale-space filters as when using either the 8 ``master key filters'' or the filters learned by back propagation in the original deep network architecture.
+The experimental results of replacing the 8 ``master key filters'' in the ConvNeXt V2 Tiny deep network by idealized discrete scale-space filters obtained in this way show that results almost as good are obtained by using the idealized discrete scale-space filters as when using either the 8 ``master key filters'' or the filters learned by back propagation in the original deep network architecture.
 Thereby, the results demonstrate that the filters learned in a reduced version of the modern and state-of-the-art deep network architecture ConvNeXt appear to be very similar to the filters obtained by axiomatically determined scale-space theory.
-Furthermore, we have shown that the additional increase in performance obtained by learning the scale parameters is marginal for the ConvNeXt v2 Tiny model, thus demonstrating the very good predictive ability of Method~B when applied to the filters learned in this deep learning architecture.
+Furthermore, we have shown that the additional increase in performance obtained by learning the scale parameters is marginal for the ConvNeXt V2 Tiny model, thus demonstrating the very good predictive ability of Method~B when applied to the filters learned in this deep learning architecture.

+Notably, the amount of spatial smoothing is very small in the idealized models of the 8 ``master key filters''.
+This use of very fine scale levels is consistent with the results of learning of the scale levels in deep networks based on linear combinations of Gaussian derivative operators, where the results reported in Appendix~A.2.1 in the supplementary material of Perzanowski and Lindeberg (\citeyear{PerLin25-JMIV}) also lead to very fine scale levels.

-Notably the amount of spatial smoothing is very small in the idealized models of the 8 ``master key filters''.
-In this modelling work, we have throughout modelled this amount of smoothing with spatial filters based on the discrete analogue of the Gaussian kernel (Lindeberg \citeyear{Lin90-PAMI}) combined with small-support difference operators, motivated by the theoretical results in Lindeberg (\citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}), that demonstrate that this discretization method is the discretization method that best preserve a transfer of scale-space properties from a continuous to a discrete image domain, and the experimental results in Perzanowski and Lindeberg (\citeyear{PerLin25-JMIV}), that show that this discretization method overall gives the best performance among 5 different discretization methods, when approximating Gaussian derivative operators for application in Gaussian derivative networks.
+In this modelling work, we have throughout modelled this amount of smoothing with spatial filters based on the discrete analogue of the Gaussian kernel (Lindeberg \citeyear{Lin90-PAMI}) combined with small-support difference operators, motivated by the theoretical results in Lindeberg (\citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}), that demonstrate that this discretization method is the most suitable one for transferring scale-space properties from a continuous to a discrete image domain, and the experimental results in Perzanowski and Lindeberg (\citeyear{PerLin25-JMIV}), that show that this discretization method overall gives the best performance among 5 different discretization methods, when approximating Gaussian derivative operators for application in Gaussian derivative networks.